MFaizan18/HedgeGPT/README.md

 * Ensures consistency between on-policy and off-policy settings by using the same hedge formula.

-How it fits: By plugging the known 𝑎𝑡_star into Equation optimal Q equation, we obtain a stable Q-value for regression targets in the off-policy FQI step.
+How it fits: By plugging the known 𝑎𝑡_star into optimal Q equation, we obtain a stable Q-value for regression targets in the off-policy FQI step.

 This makes the process: